With only 618 graduations a year and 6 programs, Criminal Justice & Corrections attracts few students in Kentucky.

 Bellarmine University is a good choice for students pursuing a Criminal Justice & Corrections degree.
 Criminal justice majors from Bellarmine University get a earnings boost of approximately 2.5% over the average earnings of criminal justice & corrections majors.
 Positioned in Louisville, Kentucky, this institution is a sound option for students who enjoy the joy of a large city.

 93.0% of undergraduates at Bellarmine University get financial aid, so don't forget to complete the FAFSA!
 Roughly 95.0% of students submit ACT scores, with the standard score being in the 24 range.
 See every one of Bellarmine University's rankings to learn more about the college.

 It's hard to find a better school than Eastern Kentucky University if you wish to study Criminal Justice & Corrections.
 Experience a high concentration on criminal justice & corrections inside the degree program at Eastern Kentucky University.
 Students who enjoy a more slow-paced life will appreciate Eastern Kentucky University's location in the small town of Richmond, Kentucky.

-Graded #8 in Kentucky for value for the money, we would have predicted this university's superb educational programs to command a higher price.
+Because the average SAT score of Eastern Kentucky University applicants is around 1,035, admissions officers can afford to be selective.
 For those who wish to go on after earning a four-year degree, this school has grad programs available.
 For additional information, check out the college scorecard.

 Any student pursuing a degree in Criminal Justice & Corrections has to check out Northern Kentucky University.
 Situated in Highland Heights, Kentucky, Northern Kentucky University delivers a safe, suburban atmosphere for young people.